-A feast for the eyes, described as ‘electric’ and ‘a force of nature’, vocalist CHANTAL JOSEPH makes her Allegheny RiverStone Center for the Arts debut in AN EVENING OF SOUL and R&B on Saturday, June 12 at 7:30 PM.
-ARCA is grateful that generous donors Linda and Michael Bradley have sponsored Chantal’s concert.
+A feast for the eyes, described as ‘electric’ and ‘a force of nature’, vocalist CHANTAL JOSEPH makes her Allegheny RiverStone Center for the Arts debut in AN EVENING OF SOUL and R&B on Saturday, June 12 at 7:30 PM – with her trio including world renowned jazz and funk bassist, Dwayne Dolphin, Howard Alexander on keys and Dennis Garner on drums.
+ARCA is grateful for the generous gift of Linda and Michael Bradley who have sponsored Chantal’s concert.

 Dazzled you will be by her gorgeous voice, musical passion and inner-and-outer beauty, as she performs with her trio musical favorites from the 70’s, 80’s, 90’s and songs from artists Anita Baker, Roberta Flack, Stevie Wonder, Donny Hathaway, Aretha Franklin and Nora Jones – plus jazz favorites.
 This will be a night to remember in Lincoln Hall!

 Originally from Cape Cod, Chantal has performed at the Newport Jazz Festival, Indiana Jazz Festival, the Boston Pops, and the Cape Symphony, touring with the Perry Rossi Orchestra.
 Since moving to Pittsburgh, she is a favorite at The Fairmont Hotel, Eddie V’s, The Brick Shop and Con Alma.
-Enjoy her Feel Like Making Love With You recorded live at The Fairmont with Daniel May at the keyboard.
+Enjoy her singing Aretha Franklin’s Until You Come Back to Me recorded live at The Fairmont with Daniel May at the keyboard.

 CHANTAL is a force of nature.
 Anyone who has seen her perform will testify to that.
 They might also use adjectives like ‘high-energy’, ‘electric’ or offer comparisons to Tina Turner and Stephanie Mills.